 Thoughts can heal toothache near-instantly!

-Real-life story no.1:
+Real-life story no. 1:

 I once had a very bad toothache while being alone at my place where I had no pain killer.
 In desperation, I called my best friend (although even the simple act of talking hurt) and rode my bike to his place, with the toothache threatening to completely overwhelm me every so often.
 I finally called him two thirds of the way from a street phone and implored him to come and meet me with a pain killer since I couldn't make it to his place without it.
-He promised to set off immediately.
-I hung up and to my surprise, the toothache simply drained from the tooth in c. two seconds!
-In fact it hardly recurred so I actually didn't need the painkiller when he arrived about 15 minutes later.
-I.e, the near-instant total relief of a very serious toothache was due to the relief and certainty I felt that soon I would be helped!
-I assume what happened at that moment is that the body created its own chemicals needed to stop the pain completely.
-I was free of the pain as soon a I knew help was coming, i.e. was confident (and likely visualized and felt the relief) that the pain would be over.

 Real-life story no. 2: